Gyo Shojima

-Tatsuaki Gyo Shojima (庄島 辰尭 born August 18, 1993) is an American Football Center.
+Tatsuaki Gyo Shojima (庄島 辰尭 born August 18, 1993) is a former professional American football center who spent his three-year career with the Obic Seagulls of the Japanese X-League.
 He played college football for the UCLA Bruins as a walk-on student-athlete under head coach Jim Mora.
-As a redshirt junior, Shojima became the first Japanese-born student-athlete of full Japanese heritage, nationality and citizenship to play in NCAA Division I Football Bowl Subdivision (FBS) game.
+As a redshirt junior, Shojima became the first Japanese-born student-athlete of full Japanese heritage, nationality and citizenship to play in an NCAA Division I Football Bowl Subdivision (FBS) game.

 Early years

 Shojima was born in Tokyo, Japan to Tatsuhiro and Hiroko Shojima and at age nine, moved to Redondo Beach, California with his family.

-He grew up learning Shorinji Kempo, an esoteric Japanese martial art in which he holds a black belt in, and was not introduced to American football until he entered high school.
+He grew up learning Shorinji Kempo, an esoteric Japanese martial art in which he holds a black belt.
+He was not introduced to American football until he entered high school.

 On September 30, 2010, he subdued an armed robber at a gas station.
 Shojima thanks his martial arts background and football experience for this accomplishment.

 High school career

 Shojima attended Redondo Union High School, a public high school in Redondo Beach, California before transferring to Tokyo Nishi Metropolitan High School in Tokyo, Japan.

-Upon graduating high school in 2012, he was selected onto the Japan national football team to compete in the IFAF U-19 World Cup hosted at Austin, Texas from June 30 to July 8.
+Upon graduating high school in 2012, he was selected onto the Japan national football team to compete in the IFAF Junior World Championship hosted at Austin, Texas from June 30 to July 8.

 College career

 Santa Monica College

 After graduating from Tokyo Nishi Metropolitan high school, Shojima attended Santa Monica College.
-While playing for the Santa Monica Corsairs football team, Shojima earned a starting position under head coach Gifford Lindheim.
+While playing for the Santa Monica Corsairs football team, he earned a starting position under head coach Gifford Lindheim.
 In his second season, he took on a role as a team captain.
 After completing two consecutive seasons as American Pacific Conference Champions at Santa Monica College, Shojima transferred to UCLA as a preferred walk-on.